 - The purpose of a Risk Assessment is to identify and assess any applicant whose declared record of offences indicates they could be a risk to themselves, other students, staff, visitors or the College environment.
-The student Risk Assessment is one way in which the College works to provide a safe, respectful and inclusive environment for all students and staff. - The risk assessment will be reviewed by at least three members of the Safeguarding Board by invite from the Safeguarding Team. - The panel will discuss the nature of the disclosure, its relevance to the course applied for and will seek advice form external agencies if necessary.
-The panel will determine the risk outcome as follows: - o Green Application accepted and able to proceed - o Amber Applicant accepted with terms and conditions - Red Unable to proceed with application as the risk presented cannot be managed satisfactorily while maintaining a duty of care to others - In the case of the outcome being Amber or Red, the Safeguarding team will communicate this to the applicant.
-If the applicant is unable to proceed to enrolment, advice on any options available regarding other appropriate courses will also be given.
+The student Risk Assessment is one way in which the College works to provide a safe, respectful and inclusive environment for all students and staff. - The risk assessment will be reviewed by at least three members of the Safeguarding Board by invite from the Safeguarding and Tutorial Manager.

+- The panel will discuss the nature of the disclosure, its relevance to the course applied for and will seek advice form external agencies if necessary.
+The panel will determine the risk outcome as follows: - o Green Application accepted and proceed to enrolment - o Amber Applicant accepted with terms and conditions - Red Unable to proceed with application as the risk presented cannot be managed satisfactorily while maintaining a duty of care to others - In the case of the outcome being Amber or Red, the Safeguarding team will communicate this to the applicant.
+If the applicant is unable to proceed to enrolment, advice on any options available regarding other appropriate courses will also be given. - It may be necessary to share information about an applicant with a criminal record to appropriate staff or work placement provider.
+This information will be released on a 'need to know' basis only.